Learning-based data-enabled moving horizon estimation with application to membrane-based biological wastewater treatment process: Preliminaries

 \subsection{Problem formulation}

-The objective of this paper is to develop a data-enabled state estimation method that can provide real-time state estimates for nonlinear systems in \eqref{eq:sys}, without explicitly constructing a dynamic model.
-Specifically, we first leverage the Koopman modeling method in \cite{iacob2024koopman} to derive a Koopman-based LPV representation for the nonlinear systems \eqref{eq:sys} in a lifted state space.
-Note that the explicit identification of this Koopman-based LPV representation is not required.
-Instead, we focus on constructing trajectories of this Koopman-based representation using the trajectories of nonlinear system \eqref{eq:sys}.
-Based on the constructed trajectories, we aim to formulate a convex optimization-based, data-enabled state estimation method to provide real-time estimates of the states in the Koopman-based representation, from which the states of nonlinear system \eqref{eq:sys} can be reconstructed.
+{ The objective of this paper is to develop a data-enabled state estimation method that provides real-time state estimates for the nonlinear systems in \eqref{eq:sys} without explicitly constructing a dynamic model.
+Specifically, we consider an LPV Koopman model (\cite{iacob2024koopman}) for {the} nonlinear system \eqref{eq:sys} in a lifted state space.
+Instead of explicitly identifying this model, we construct its trajectories directly from data generated by the nonlinear system \eqref{eq:sys}.
+Based on these trajectories, a data-enabled convex optimization-based MHE scheme is formulated to estimate the full state of the system in real time.}